nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Adds a food item into the fridge.

-If a particular FOOD_NAME is in the fridge, the other fields have to be same in order to add the quantity.
-Otherwise, a unique FOOD_NAME has to be used to add the food into the FridgeFriend.
+If a particular `FOOD_NAME` is in the fridge, the other fields have to be same in order to add the quantity.
+Otherwise, a unique `FOOD_NAME` has to be used to add the food into the FridgeFriend.

 Format: `add FOOD_NAME /cat FOOD_CATEGORY /exp EXPIRY_DATE /loc LOCATION_IN_THE_FRIDGE /qty FOOD_QUANTITY`

-* The `FOOD_NAME` can be the name of a food but not an empty description.
+* The `FOOD_NAME` is the name of a food but not an empty description.
-* The `FOOD_CATEGORY` can be the basic food groups otherwise it will be categorised as others.
+* The `FOOD_CATEGORY` must be one of the available food categories.
 * The `EXPIRY_DATE` must be in the format `dd-mm-yyyy`.
-* The `LOCATION_IN_THE_FRIDGE` can be a general compartment in a fridge.
+* The `LOCATION_IN_THE_FRIDGE` must be one of the available storage locations.
 * The `FOOD_QUANTITY` must be a positive integer.

 :bulb: **Tip:**